 TCGA 1992, s 169H(2)

-A disposal of trust business assets also qualifies for entrepreneurs’ relief, but this is dealt with in the Entrepreneurs’ relief ― trusts guidance note (subscription sensitive).
+A disposal of trust business assets also qualifies for entrepreneurs’ relief, but this is dealt with in the Business asset disposal relief ― trusts guidance note.

 If a disposal does not constitute either of the above, then entrepreneurs’ relief is not available.
 Given that an associated disposal is contingent on there being a material disposal, it is therefore essential that the first step in ensuring availability of entrepreneurs’ relief is that there is a material disposal.
 For a subsequent disposal to qualify as an associated disposal, the material disposal must be a ‘relevant material disposal’.